-You will be surprised to know that often your relatives, close or distant, qualify for the help.
+You will be surprised to know that often your relatives, close or distant, qualify for help.
 And if that is the case, they come foremost.

 It’s Not Always About the Money

 Time is more valuable than materials, so taking time out and donating one hour a month is also considered a great act of giving.
 Some ideas off the top of my head would be to volunteer at a children’s hospital, or go out and visit the poorest parts of your town and help distribute food and clothes with one of the community charities.
-Or volunteer with the local high schools and teach some skills or career planning trainings to kids who would benefit from such practices.
+Or volunteer with the local high schools and teach some skills or career planning training to kids who would benefit from such practices.